omnibor/site/content/_index.md

 {{< home/section title="Why?" >}}
 [GitBOM](/glossary/gitbom) applies the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of "do one thing, and do it well."

-By correlating every software [artifact](/glossary/artifact) to a verifiable, complete, and concise [artifact tree](/glossary/artifact_tree), GitBOM enables run-time detection of potential vulnerabilities, regardless of the depth in a dependency tree from which that vulnerability originated.
+By constructing a complete, concise, and verifiable [artifact tree](/glossary/artifact_tree) for every [software artifact](/glossary/artifact), [GitBOM](/glossary/gitbom) enables:
+- Run-time detection of potential vulnerabilities, regardless of the depth in a dependency tree from which that vulnerability originated
+- Identifying license obligations across both open source and commercial software
+- More reliable attestation
+- Post-exploit forensics

+By creating a unique, immutable, verifiable identifier (the [GitBOM ID](/glossary/gitbom/#gitbom-identifier)) for every [software artifact](/glossary/artifact), [GitBOM](/glossary/gitbom):
+- enables any [software artifact](/glossary/artifact) to be definitively linked to any metadata ([SBOM](/glossary/sbom), license, support info, security advisories, etc.)
+- improves component naming challenges impacting [SBOM](/glossary/sbom) adoption

 In short, it would let anyone easily answer the question, "Does this product contain log4j?"
 {{< /home/section >}}